AadityaUoHyd/keycloak_with_AuthCode_PKCE_ClientCredentials/spring-security-oauth2-keycloak/README.md

-# Spring Security OAuth2 Keycloak Demo
+# A Demo Project for Spring Security OAuth2 Keycloak

 This repository contains source code to demonstrate OAuth2 features using Spring Security and KeyCloak Authorization Server